Telecommunications Engineer

 Telecommunications engineers:

-- work regular business hours, and often have to also work evenings and weekends, and be on call
+• usually work regular business hours, but may also work evenings and weekends, and be on call

-- work in offices and laboratories, and inside and outside on work sites
+• work in offices and laboratories, and inside or outside at work sites

 What's the job really like?